AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 ## Deprecated features {#removed-deprecated-features}

-This section lists features and capabilities that have been marked as deprecated with AEM 6.5.6.0.
+This section lists features and capabilities that have been marked as deprecated with Experience Manager 6.5.6.0.
 Features that are planned to be removed in a future release are set to deprecated first, with an alternate option to use.

 Customers are advised to review if they make use of the feature or capability in their current deployment, and make plans to change their implementation to use the alternate option.